WismutHansen/READ2ME/README.md

 ## Overview

 Read2Me is a FastAPI application that fetches content from provided URLs, processes the text, converts it into speech using Microsoft Azure's Edge TTS, and tags the resulting MP3 files with metadata.
-The application supports both HTML content types, extracting meaningful text and generating audio files.
+The application supports both HTML content and PDF types, extracting meaningful text and generating audio files.

 This is a first alpha version but I plan to extend it to support other content types (e.g., PDF) in the future and provide more robust support for languages other than English.